uw-dims/dims-tp/source/scope.rst

 Identification
 --------------

-This Software System Test Plan (version |version|) documents the objectives, approach, and scope/limitations of the testing and evaluation of the Distributed Incident Management System (DIMS).
+This Software System Test Plan (release |release|) documents the objectives, approach, and scope/limitations of the testing and evaluation of the Distributed Incident Management System (DIMS).
 It describes the logistics for executing the plan, including test environment needs, high level schedule, and